-Wikisource is an online digital library of free-content textual sources on a wiki, operated by the Wikimedia Foundation.
-Wikisource is the name of the project as a whole and the name for each instance of that project (each instance usually representing a different language); multiple Wikisources make up the overall project of Wikisource.
+Wikisource is an online wiki-based digital library of free-contenttextual sources operated by the Wikimedia Foundation.
+Wikisource is the name of the project as a whole; it is also the name for each instance of that project, one for each language.
 The project's aim is to host all forms of free text, in many languages, and translations.
 Originally conceived as an archive to store useful or important historical texts, it has expanded to become a general-content library.
 The project officially began on November 24, 2003, under the name Project Sourceberg, a play on Project Gutenberg.
 The name Wikisource was adopted later that year and it received its own domain name.

 The project holds works that are either in the public domain or freely licensed; professionally published works or historical source documents, not vanity products.
 Verification was initially made offline, or by trusting the reliability of other digital libraries.
 Now works are supported by online scans via the ProofreadPage extension, which ensures the reliability and accuracy of the project's texts.